 Greetings and welcome to the home of Kansas2Kenya on the web.
-We invite you to view the following video to see and hear how we are living into our mission.
+We invite you to see and hear how we are living into our mission.
 Through this site we hope that you will get to know your friends, families, and colleagues that support this mission and that you see their work and its impact.
 Consider the ways that your own contributions can make an impact in the lives of others.
 Connect with our members and stay up-to-date on our events and news through Facebook and Twitter.
 Thank you for visiting us!

 Kansas2Kenya’s Successes in 2012

 - Built three houses using Habitat for Humanity design with one house financed by the University of Kansas K2K student organization.
 Also provided funds for construction of a “safe house” for women who are victims of domestic violence or rape.

 - Laid the foundation for a microfinance program that will raise the economic status of women and improve the lives of their children.
 This will be developed with support of Five Talents and Thika Community Development Trust with funding from K2K and Diocese of Nakuru.